noefp/easy_gdb/README.md

 [Already installed in the Docker container] To install Postgres you can follow the instructions at: <https://www.postgresql.org/download/linux/ubuntu/>

-The next commands worked well at the time this documentation was writen:
+The next commands worked well at the time this documentation was written:

 ``` bash
 sudo sh -c 'echo "deb http://apt.postgresql.org/pub/repos/apt $(lsb_release -cs)-pgdg main" > /etc/apt/sources.list.d/pgdg.list'